‘RHOP’ Star Ashley Darby Disses Monique Samuels Again, Says She’s Fake

 Monique has repeatedly denied she was drunk when she crashed her car (no one was hurt), and also denied accusations that she’s an alcoholic.

-The mom of two said she had been sleep-deprived for weeks preceding the accident and she simply fell asleep at the wheel.
+The mom of two said she had been sleep-deprived for weeks preceding the accident, and she simply fell asleep at the wheel.
 But the accident fueled innuendo from her RHOP castmates that Monique has a drinking problem and is a drunk driver.

 “I’ve never abused any substances in my life,” Monique said.
 “I don’t handle my problems that way.
 Ashley needs to stop placing her own issues onto other people.”